kartonfarkas/api_docs/source/integrations/index.rst

    <h2>Authentication</h2>

-We are using the open source `Escher <http://escherauth.io/>`_ library to sign our requests.
+We are using the open source `Escher <http://escherauth.io/>`_ library to sign our requests towards your service, and to validate incoming request from you.
 It is demanded that the endpoints are implemented through the HTTPS protocol.

 **Integration Points**:

-* *Credential Scope* is service specific (your contact person will share this information)
+* *Credential Scope* is specific to your service, for example "**eu.yourservice.ems_request**" (your contact person will share this information)
 * *Algo Prefix* and *Vendor Key* are both set to "**EMS**"
 * *Date Header Key* is set to "**X-Ems-Date**"
 * *Authentication Header Key* is set to "**X-Ems-Auth**"